 The optical illusion that we’re living in today is called Us-Against-Them:

 What else is there?

 Meetings of Opposites produces the actual experience of common ground among people whose opinions or positions are irreconcilable.

 - Investigate the nature of visual perception to reveal the mechanism which produces optical illusions.

-- Examine current discourse among us – like the statues controversy in Charlottesville, or any online comment section – to show the same mechanism at work.
+- Examine current discourse among us – the statues controversy in Charlottesville or any charged issue – to show the same mechanism at work.

-- Participate in a series of exercises adapted from Outward Bound, to experi-ence a different way of being together than perception allows and enforces.
+- Participate in a series of exercises adapted from Outward Bound, to experience a way of being together different from the way perception allows and enforces.

-Each session of 2 ½ hours includes all three components.
-When it’s safe, I’ll bring the workshop anywhere in the country without charge.
+Each session of 2 ½ hours includes all four components.
+When it’s safe, I’ll bring the workshop series anywhere in North America without charge.